"Why Hakuba Valley?" Aiko Uemura and Kazushige Fujita discuss its appeal

 He changes places and people, and sometimes does up to four sessions in a day.
 He told us that the way to find the best spots among the 10 resorts and the vast backcountry areas behind them is to rely not only on official announcements but also on his own intuition.
 A hidden gem is White Resort Hakuba Sanosaka, which also offers a view of Lake Aoki.
 Perhaps the instincts that tend to get dull in the concrete jungle are naturally honed by constantly facing the mountains

-Hakuba Valley 10 years later
+Hakuba Valley in 10 years

 Fujita, who says he wants to contribute to the local community through his creative activities, envisions what the village will look like in 10 years' time.
 It will be a place where children can live happily, and for that to happen, it is essential that adults create sustainable jobs, centered around the ski resort, and maintain the village's abundant resources and vitality.
 He wants to create an environment that is attractive not only as a place to live and ski, but also as a place to work.
 His goal is to create a "resort with a sense of everyday life."